Frank Wheeler Hotel

-Frank Wheeler Hotel, also known as the Brown-Wheeler House, is a historic hotel building located at Freetown in Pershing Township, Jackson County, Indiana.
+Frank Wheeler Hotel, also known as the Brown-Wheeler House, is a historic hotel building located at Freetown, Indiana.
 It was built in 1890, and is a modest two-story, Queen Anne style frame building.
 The building features asymmetrical massing, multiple gables, and a large porch with turned and decorative woodwork.
 Also on the property are the contributing shed and privy.
 Built as a private dwelling, it housed a hotel from 1905 to 1938.

 It was listed on the National Register of Historic Places in 1991.